M.Div. Contextual Education

 Selecting a Learning Site

-Students are expected to find their own sites in consultation with one of the Directors of Contextual Education.
-To be eligible for credit, field-based learning sites must be those approved by the Office of Contextual Education.
+Students are expected to locate their own sites in consultation with one of the Directors of Contextual Education.
+To be eligible for credit, field-based learning sites must be approved by the Office of Contextual Education.
 Students cannot begin the classroom component of TC 801 until they have secured an approved site.
-In consultation with their faculty advisers and the Office of Contextual Education (OCE), students select field settings compatible with their overall educational goals.
+In consultation with their academic advisers and the Office of Contextual Education (OCE), students select field settings compatible with their overall educational goals.
 Students seeking a congregational placement cannot use their home churches.

 Students may select learning sites from the following categories: STH Partner Sites, Student-Initiated Placements, or Boston Theological Institute Sites.